Information on the rights and obligations of landlords renting out residential property to tenants.

 Information on the rights and obligations of people who rent residential property from a landlord or letting agent.

-Social Housing is a rental or co-operative housing option for households earning between R1 501 - R7 500 per month.
+Social Housing is a rental or co-operative housing option for households earning between R1 850 - R22 000 per month.
 Social Housing projects require management by an institution, which should be an accredited Social Housing Institution.
-Social Housing projects should be developed within areas that contribute to spatial, economic and social development.
+Social Housing projects are developed within areas that contribute to spatial, economic and social development.